Bird Flu – 2024 Follow Up

 Photo: Free Image

-Respiratory syncytial (sin-SISH-uhl) virus, or RSV, is a common respiratory virus that usually causes mild, cold-like symptoms.
-Most people recover in a week or two, but RSV can be serious, especially for infants and older adults.
-RSV is the most common cause of bronchiolitis (inflammation of the small airways in the lung) and pneumonia (infection of the lungs) in children younger than 1 year of age in the United States.
+RSV usually causes mild, cold-like symptoms.
+Most people recover in a week or two, but the virus can be serious, especially for infants and older adults.
+It is the most common cause of bronchiolitis (inflammation of the small airways in the lung) and pneumonia (infection of the lungs) in children younger than 1 year of age.
+Similar to Covid-19, it can spread through the air, from contact with secretions (such as saliva, mucus, and tears), or contact with contaminated objects and surfaces.

 While many cases of RSV are mild and cause no more than a few days of coughing and a runny nose, some cases can be more severe and lead to serious complications, especially for children.
 It is important to understand the symptoms, diagnosis, and treatment of RSV to recognize the virus and get appropriate medical care.